jibz33on/discord-rag-data-scientist/BLOCKERS.md

 - Discord server access: NEED ACCESS
 - Access to shared Google Drive folder(s): NEED ACCESS
-- Clarify which embedding/LLM service to use (Azure, OpenAI, etc.)
+- which embedding should I use ?
+Claude ?
+- Same with the LLM ?
 - Who provides the Discord bot token?
+Shall I create them?
+- Need confirmation of which Discord channels count as knowledge base